spree/spree-guides/content/v2.2/integration/message_basics.md

 Integration endpoints are typically stateless, meaning that they don't retain information from one service request to the next.
 This allows the same endpoint to serve more than one store and to function in more than one environment at a time (ex. staging and production.)
 This poses a challenge, however, since each storefront may have its own API keys or other configuration inforamtion needed to talk to a third party service.

-[Parameters](terminology#parameters) serve as a mechanism for transmitting this type of information to the endpoint.
-They are configured on a per store basis using the mapping tool (see the [Mapping Configuration](mapping_configuration)) guide for more details.
+<%= link_to "Parameters", "integration/terminology", "parameters" %> serve as a mechanism for transmitting this type of information to the endpoint.
+They are configured on a per store basis using the mapping tool (see the <%= link_to "Mapping Configuration", "integration/mapping_basics" %>) guide for more details.

 Once configured the hub will send the parameters for a particular mapping upon each request.